binghuan-li/Notes-and-Formula-Sheets/README.md

 ## Acknowledgement
 Much of the work above benefited from the assistance of [Peter Xie (Stanford University)](https://profiles.stanford.edu/peter-xie).
 The author also acknowledges the review and constructive feedback provided by module leaders and peers, particularly coursemates and academic representatives in the Class of 2023, which contributed to the continuous refinement of the manuscripts.

+## Disclaimer
+Any documentation, code, or related materials in this repository reflect the authors' own work, not AI-generated, unless otherwise stated.

 ---

 ![by-nc](https://binghuan.li/_include/imgs/by-nc.svg)